21isenough/LightningATM-docs/lightningatm-setup/wallet-setup/lnd_btcpay.md

 sudo pip3 install -r requirements.txt
 ```

-You should now hace the latest changes and therefore the laste version of the LightningATM software on your Raspberry Pi.
+You should now have the latest changes and therefore the latest version of the LightningATM software on your Raspberry Pi.

 ## Displaying your BTCPayServer QR code